Juweria86/chatty/README.md

-# 🗨️ Casual Messaging App
+# 🗨️ Chatty Messaging App

 A modern, casual messaging web app built using the **MERN stack** – MongoDB, Express.js, React, and Node.js.
 Stay connected with real-time chats in a simple, clean interface.